 She has held a number of not-for-profit Board appointments throughout her career, including Director Monash Medical Centre, Alzheimer’s Victoria, Family Planning Victoria, Royal Women’s Hospital Foundation Ltd and the Victorian Cytology Service.

-Other current appointments or memberships:
+Other current appointments or memberships as at 30 June 2025:

 Victorian Pharmacy Authority, Legal member